Research

 Structural and functional brain mapping

 The human brain processes sensory information from the environment to support our daily activities.
-The human brain comprises several distinct structural properties, including cortical layers, subcortical nuclei, and white matter tracts connecting brain areas.
+It comprises several distinct structural properties, including cortical layers, subcortical nuclei, and white matter tracts connecting brain areas.
 However, how our brain functions emerges from these structures is not yet fully understood.
 In other words, how can the “software” (function) of the brain be established based on “hardware” (structure)?
 To address this question, we investigate the structure-function relationship in brains.

 Visual white matter pathways in humans identified by diffusion-weighted MRI (Takemura et al., 2024b).